-101. (1.)
-ELEMENTARY FRENCH Four hours Grammar, pronunciation, composition, dictation, oral drill, and conversation are intended to impart a certain amount of eartraining and ability to understand simple spoken French.
+101. ELEMENTARY FRENCH Grammar, pronunciation, composition, dictation, oral drill, and conversation are intended to impart a certain amount of eartraining and ability to understand simple spoken French.

-102.(2.)
-CONTINUATION OF 101 Four hours Text in both courses: Olmsted and Sirich, Beginners' French Grammar.
+102. CONTINUATION OF 101 Text in both courses: Olmsted and Sirich, Beginners' French Grammar.
 This is followed by the reading of easy prose.

-201. (3.)
-INTERMEDIATE FRENCH

-Reading of about two hundred pages of easy nineteenth century text.
+201. INTERMEDIATE FRENCH Reading of about two hundred pages of easy nineteenth century text.
 Special stress on idiom.
 Composition based on text read.
 Prerequisite: 101 and 102.

-- 202. (4.)
-CONTINUATION OF 201 Three hours Reading of about three hundred pages of modern prose.
+202. CONTINUATION OF 201 Three hours Reading of about three hundred pages of modern prose.
 Composition and thorough review of grammar throughout the year.
-About six hundred pages of outside reading is required for the year. - 301.
-(5.)
-THE ROMANTIC MOVEMENT Three hours A history of French literature of the first half of the nineteenth century.
+About six hundred pages of outside reading is required for the year.

+- 301. THE ROMANTIC MOVEMENT Three hours A history of French literature of the first half of the nineteenth century.
 Collateral reading and reports.
 Prerequisite: 101 to 202. - 302.
-(6.)
-NINETEENTH CENTURY-SECOND HALF Three hours A history of French literature since the middle of the nineteenth century.
+NINETEENTH CENTURY SECOND HALF Three hours A history of French literature since the middle of the nineteenth century.
 Collateral reading and reports.
-Prerequisite: 101 to 202. - 303.
-(7.)
+Prerequisite: 101 to 202.
+Courses 301 and 302 are not offered during 1934-'35. - 303.
 THE CLASSIC PERIOD Three hours A study of French literature and culture in the seventeenth century as a background for the more detailed study of the classic authors.
 One drama is read in class, others are assigned for outside reading.
 Prerequisite: 202. - 304.
-(8.)
 THE CLASSIC PERIOD Three hours A continuation of 303, dealing with the later seventeenth century literature, with special attention to Moliere and Racine.
 A drama of Racine is read in class.
 A few dramas are assigned for outside reading.
 Anthology in both courses.
 Schinz and King's Seventeenth Century Readings.
-Prerequisite: 202 and 303.
-Courses 303 and 304 are not offered during 1933-'34. - 330m.
+Prerequisite: 202 and 303. - 330m.
 METHODS OF TEACHING MODERN FOREIGN LANGUAGES One hour Intended for prospective teachers of French in secondary schools.
 Prerequisite: six of the courses offered in this department.
+Not offered during 1934-'35.